totoroyyb/YumFun-iOS/ViewDesignGuidance.md

    - A bunch of categories to be selected from
    - An add button to add steps
-     - A step consists of a description, an ingrediant list, and a time.
+     - A step consists of a description, an ingredient list, and a time.
-     - An ingrediant consists of the ingrediant name and amount.
+     - An ingredient consists of the ingredient name and amount.

    - An button to select whether to publish the recipe